-Vanderbilt University may submit one letter of intent to the 2021 Covenant Foundation Grants.
+Vanderbilt University may submit one letter of inquiry to the 2022 Covenant Foundation Grants.

 The Covenant Foundation invites applications for innovative programs in Jewish schools, community organizations and other institutional settings.
 These grants will provide funding to help creative Jewish educators develop and implement significant and financially responsible approaches to Jewish education that are potentially adaptable in other settings.
 Covenant Grants also may be awarded for projects whose purpose is to disseminate particularly effective existing programs.

 Although there are two Covenant Grant categories, Ignition and Signature, Vanderbilt may submit only one letter of inquiry in only one grant category in any given year.